Robotic-Collaborative-Projects/biconvex_mpc/README.md

 # BiConMP

 This repository is the implentation of the BiConMP solver.
 The BiConMP is an online whole body trajectory optimizer for legged robots.
-The trajectory optimizer has generated various dyanmic behaviorus on Quadrupeds (Solo12, AnYmal), Humanoids (Talos)...
+The trajectory optimizer has generated various dyanmic behaviorus on Quadrupeds (Solo12, AnYmal, Unitree B1), Humanoids (Talos)...

 ## Dependencies
 ### Required